4rivappa/typeracer-readme/README.md

   1000 at a time, looping until it gets all racing data

-  generate two theme graphs (light and dark) images
+  generate two theme graphs (light and dark) images, and data.json file

 # setup workflow
   copy script.py and requirements.txt into root directory of your repo